-Currently, I am an IoT Data Analyst at Enertiv, where I am empowering building owners with data-driven insights by expanding our IoT data collection system.
+Currently, I am an IoT Data Analyst at Enertiv, where I am empowering building owners with data-driven insights by expanding our Internet-of-Things (IoT) data collection network.

-Additionally, I am the President and a Project Manager of the Stony Brook Robotics Team, Stony Brook's largest engineering design team, where I lead a group of over 50 students across three engineering teams in competition-based engineering projects.
+Last year, I was the President and a Project Manager of the Stony Brook Robotics Team, Stony Brook's largest engineering design team, where I led a group of over 50 students across three engineering teams in competition-based engineering projects.

 Here are a few things I am experienced with:

 Organization.
 Time management.
 Discipline.
-In my projects, I strive to apply these fundamental concepts to create understanding, to break down the problem, to set priorities and to collaboratively develop an action plan to meet all the goals.
+In my projects, I strive to apply these fundamental concepts to create understanding, to break down tasks, to set priorities and to collaboratively develop an action plan to meet all the goals.

 With a strong foundation in Computer and Software Engineering, I am passionate about the design and development of hardware and software that can meet user needs, provide a seamless user experience and have incredible functionality.